dgerosa/scientificcomputing_bicocca_2025/README.md

 ## Credits

-This class is built on top of that taught by [Michael Zingale](https://github.com/zingale) at Stony Brook University: [https://sbu-python-class.github.io](https://sbu-python-class.github.io/python-science/Introduction.html) with changes and additions from a number of other sources, some from myself.
+This class is built on top of that taught by [Michael Zingale](https://github.com/zingale) at Stony Brook University: [https://sbu-python-class.github.io](https://sbu-python-class.github.io/python-science/Introduction.html) with changes and additions from a number of other sources, many from myself.

 ## Careful...